 - Minimize Predators.
 If you have dogs and cats, try to limit their access to the pond area.
 You may want to put a wire fence around the pond area to help keep predators away.

-- Keep it Chemical Free.
+- Keep It Chemical Free.
 Frogs are very sensitive to pollutants and you do not want to use garden chemicals in your yard that might ultimately hurt the frogs.

 Once you have built the perfect pond, it may take a while for it to become well-established and for local frogs to find it.
 Resist the temptation to catch frogs to put in your pond, as adult frogs have established a home and may try to return to it.
-If it is legal, you may try catching tadpoles to put in your pond, but check you local wildlife laws as collecting tadpoles is illegal in many places.
+If it is legal, you may try catching tadpoles to put in your pond, but check your local wildlife laws as collecting tadpoles is illegal in many places.